hiranarts/Bernouli-Puzzle/README.md

-# HAM
+# Bernouli Puzzle
-HAM is a 2d game engine built with c++ and SDL still a work in progress.
-Will update readmen when first version is finished.
+Bernouli puzzle is a probability puzzle game written in c++ and sdl2.